mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 ## Step 2: Enter metadata

-On the left navigation tree, select "Metadata information / Information on metadata" to enter optional elements used to capture information on who documented the publication and when.
+On the left navigation tree, select "Metadata information / Information on metadata" to enter optional elements used to capture information on who documented the dataset and when.
 Enter your name, and the date in ISO format (YYYY-MM-DD).
 Then click on SAVE.

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_metadata_information_save.png)